Thykof/SafeMyWork/README.md

 #### Current state
  - feature/outline
  - watch different directories
+ - specify files and extensions to exclude

 Work in progress...

 #### TODO
- - specify files to exclude
  - make an history of each files
  - compress files
  - interface (gtk)